basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 {js_thread_stack, 32},
 ```

-In addition to increasing the amount of memory allocated to the stack you can increase the heap size as well by increasing the @js_max_vm_mem@ from the default of 8MB.
+In addition to increasing the amount of memory allocated to the stack you can increase the heap size as well by increasing the `js_max_vm_mem` from the default of 8MB.
 If you are collecting a large amount of results in a reduce phase you may need to increase this setting.

 ## Configuration for Riak 1.0